Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 |

-Enterprise Data Loss Prevention (E-DLP) supports creation of the following types of Endpoint DLP
+Enterprise Data Loss Prevention (E-DLP) supports the following types of Endpoint DLP

 policy rules.

-Peripheral Control—Policy rule to granularly control who in your
+Peripheral Control—Policy rule to control exactly who can use

-organization can use peripheral devices.
-You can block access to multiple
+peripheral devices.
+You can block access to multiple user groups while

 Data in Motion—Policy rule to inspect and block exfiltration of